Updates, commentary, training and advice on immigration and asylum law

 Visitors and transit passengers who do not currently need a visa for short stays, or who do not already have an immigration status prior to travelling, will be required to obtain an ETA as an additional security measure.

-In a statement to the Home of Commons on 9 March 2023, immigration minister Robert Jenrick explained that one of the government’s ongoing priorities is securing the UK’s borders and keeping people safe.
-Part of this initiative is to make sure that everyone wishing to travel to the UK has permission to do so, and the ETA scheme aims to plug any gaps.
+In a factsheet published in February 2024, the Conservative government said that their priority was to keep the UK safe and “strengthen the security of our border”.
+Part of the initiative is to make sure that everyone wishing to travel to the UK has permission to do so, and the ETA scheme aims to plug any gaps.
 The Home Office even published a news story about the scheme, framing it as a way to “bolster the border”.

-The scheme is similar to the ESTA scheme for the United States.
-In the EU, the European Travel Information and Authorisation System (ETIAS) and the EU Entry/Exit System (EES) are also scheduled to open later this year, though delays are possible.
+In the EU, the European Travel Information and Authorisation System (ETIAS) is expected in mid-2025 and the EU Entry/Exit System (EES) has a target opening date of 10 November 2024.
 It will soon be commonplace to have obtained authorisation to travel to a number of countries worldwide, not just the UK.

 Relevant articles chosen for you